Updated 14/06/2024

 What causes hairballs in cats?

-When cats groom themselves, their tongues, with tiny hook-like structures, catch loose hair.
+When cats groom themselves (or others), their tongues, with tiny hook-like structures, catch loose hair.
 While grooming is essential for maintaining a clean and healthy coat, it inevitably results in the ingestion of some hair.
 Most hairs pass through the digestive system, but some can accumulate in the stomach forming hairballs.

 While it is normal for cats to throw up the occasional hairball, increased hairball formation can be influenced by various factors, including: